University of Texas at Austin wordmarkCollege of Liberal Arts wordmark

 Artist Peggy Maceo's conception of a village scene with multiple dwellings.
 Drawing by Peggy Maceo, courtesy of the Lower Colorado River Authority.

 From the late sixteenth through the eighteenth centuries, Spanish expeditions traveling north into Coahuila and Texas from central Mexico frequently encountered Indian settlements which they called rancherias.
 From the Spanish word rancho, with various meanings including hut or farm, rancheria implies a temporary settlement where the inhabitants lived in modestly constructed houses.
 A rancheria represents something more than a mere campsite, but less than a permanent village or pueblo.
-Archeologists have appropriated this word to refer to hunter-gatherer campsites such as Graham-Applegate that contain traces of aboriginal dwellings.
+Archeologists have appropriated this word to refer to hunter-gatherer campsites such as Graham-Applegate that appear to contain traces of aboriginal dwellings.

-Before Graham-Applegate, only one definite rancheria had been excavated in central Texas.
+Only one definite rancheria has been excavated in central Texas.
 The Lion Creek site, located less than10 miles (16 kms) from Graham-Applegate on the eastern shore of Lake Buchanan in Burnet County, was excavated by the Texas Department of Transportation (TxDOT) in the late 1970s.
 There, the buried foundation remains of two houses and a third possible house were discovered and uncovered.
 One of the houses dated to the Austin phase and was probably occupied about the same time as the Graham-Applegate rancheria.
 The other two stone patterns, or "features," are earlier, apparently dating to the early part of the Late Archaic (based on the styles of projectile points found with them).

 A possible rancheria site was also excavated by TxDOT in 1980 only a mile (1.6 km) north of Graham-Applegate at a low-water crossing of the Llano River known as the "Slab."
 Unlike Graham-Applegate, the Slab site was visited by aboriginal peoples at many different times in the past, resulting in a complex living surface cluttered with many stone patterns.
 Most of these features, as depicted in drawings in the report, look like the small cooking hearths or fireplaces scattered about the Graham-Applegate rancheria.
 A few larger stone features could be central hearths but lack well-defined wall areas.